 Five million houses would be provided to low-income people under the Naya Pakistan Housing Project.

-The prime minister expressed confidence that the programme would not only help realise the dream of a shelter for the poor but also create employment opportunities.
+The prime minister expressed confidence that the Naya Pakistan Housing Project would not only help realise the dream of a shelter for the poor but also create employment opportunities.
 It will also attract local and foreign investment and stimulate about forty related industries.

 A National Financial Regulatory Body would be set up in two months to remove hurdles in financing of construction of houses.

-A legal framework would also be prepared to ensure that there are no legal hurdles in the way of implementation of the housing project.
+A legal framework would also be prepared to ensure that there are no legal hurdles in the way of implementation of the Naya Pakistan Housing Project.

 He said a Land Bank would be instituted to identify land with the federal government, housing ministry, provincial governments and local bodies.

 The prime minister said in the first phase pilot projects would be launched in seven districts of the country.
-He said a registration process would be initiated in these districts from tomorrow with the cooperation of NADRA to gather data for housing needs of the people.
+He said a registration process would be initiated in these districts from tomorrow with the cooperation of National Database and Registration Authority (NADRA) to gather data for housing needs of the people.

 He said the federal government is launching first project for its employees and registration for the same would begin from tomorrow.
 Punjab Government would also launch a similar project.